 MORE: Hands-On With OneUI

-OneUI is expected to roll out to existing Galaxy S8, S9, Note 8 and Note 9 devices in January — roughly a month or so before we expect Samsung to formally introduce the Galaxy S10.
+OneUI is now rolling out to existing Galaxy S8, S9, Note 8 and Note 9 devices — right before Samsung formally introduces the Galaxy S10.